 – a sound validation and discussion of results

 These papers are expected to provide truly foundational contributions to the scientific basis of collaborative networks.
 Accepted papers will be included in the printed book.
 A low acceptance rate is expected in this category.

 C. Position papers

-Special Session (Click in the links below to access specific Call texts)
+Special Sessions (Click in the link to access specific Call texts)